panix.com

 • If you're using telnet, just connect to shell.panix.com.

-• If you're using SSH, you will need to choose a hostname, e.g. panix1.panix.com, panix2.panix.com, etc. for proper host-key matching.
+• If you're using SSH, you can need to choose a hostname, e.g. panix1.panix.com, panix2.panix.com, etc. to ensure proper host-key matching, or check the known_hosts help file for more information about host keys.
 Please be certain to read about host-key matching and ask questions for anything that seems opaque.

 2. Panix (or your program) will respond with "login" and "password" prompts.
 Enter your Panix login (the part before the "@panix.com") and password.
 Remember; your password is case-sensitive, so pay attention to capital and lower-case letters.